What comes to mind when you hear the term "estate planning?"

 Managing and distributing your wealth

 You might conceive of the estate planning process as constructing a pyramid from the ground up.
-First and foremost, you want to do what you can to ensure your own well being.
+Primarily, you want to do what you can to ensure your own well-being.
 In so doing, keep in mind that it's not selfish to look out for yourself!
 Only by meeting your own needs now and in the future are you able to build the next level of the pyramid.

 If you’re fortunate enough to accomplish some important basics, you’re then in a position to provide for family members and other loved ones.
-Thereafter, if you have the desire and the means, it becomes appropriate to think about a legacy you can leave for the wider world.
+Thereafter, if you have the desire and the means, it becomes appropriate to think about a legacy you can leave for causes dear to you in addition to family and friends.

 If you would like to support PSU through your will or living trust, click here for sample bequest wording you can share with your attorney.
 Or consider a gift by beneficiary designation also known as a "bequest substitute".
 It has many of the same advantages as a bequest while being among the most tax-wise ways to give.